-Where there is an equivalent Countryside Stewardship rate or Farming Investment Fund rate for the work or activity you want to do, that rate will also be used in the Farming in Protected Landscapes programme.
+Where there is a Countryside Stewardship rate for the work you want to do, that rate will also be used in the Farming in Protected Landscapes programme.

-Where you are applying to fund an activity for which there is no equivalent standard payment rate, you will need to be able show that the associated costs represent value for money - this is based on getting quotes for the work.
+Where you are applying to fund an activity for which there is no standard Countryside Stewardship rate, you will need to be able show that the associated costs represent value for money - this is based on getting quotes for the work.
 Your Protected landscape team can advise you on this.

-Where the project has no obvious commercial benefit to you (e.g. where the work or activity is solely focused on nature recovery) you can be paid up to 100% of the eligible costs.
-Where the project supports a clear commercial gain to you then you can be paid up to 40% of eligible costs, and if the project generates some commercial benefit to you but is primarily delivering public goods, then this will be paid up to 80% of eligible costs.
+Where there is no obvious commercial benefit to doing the work (e.g. it may be solely focused on nature recovery) you can be paid 100% of the eligible costs.
+Where the work generates commercial benefit to the applicant, generally this will either be 40% or 80% of eligible costs.